-Working alongside electricity can be dangerous if the appropriate safety control measures are not applied.
+Working alongside electricity infrastructure can be dangerous if the appropriate safety control measures are not applied.

 That’s why it is important that statutory safety requirements and safe guidelines are adhered to.
 Not doing so can result in serious injuries and substantial damage to plant and equipment.

 Building metallic structures near powerlines, such as temporary fencing or scaffolding, can place you at risk of dangerous induced voltages.
 Induced voltages can develop even if the metallic structure is built underneath, near or even outside a powerline’s easement.

 Plan ahead to avoid the risk of potential induced voltages.
 If in doubt, please contact us on 131 003 for more information before proceeding.

 Don’t put your life on the line.
 The Look Up and Live app is a powerful safety tool for you to adequately plan and raise awareness of safe working requirements near powerlines.

 Before you get onsite, check the location of powerlines with the free Look Up and Live app.
 It’s a simple worksite planning tool which provides powerline safety at your fingertips allowing you to seek specific information from Endeavour Energy concerning how to minimize the risk of contact while working in proximity to the electricity network.

 When onsite, there are several ways to identify the location of electricity infrastructure to keep your workers and contractors safe.
 Here are the key ones: